-This efficient system of collecting and recycling garbage involves purchasing usable waste from disadvantaged sections of the community.
+Curitiba, the capital of Parana state, is one of Brazil's urban success stories.
+It has received various United Nations awards.
 This city has managed to modernize in a relatively sane manner- historic buildings have been preserved, a handful of streets have been closed to cars and there are many parks, gardens and wide boulevards.
 The population is mostly the descendants of Italian, German and Polish immigrants, what makes the local culture very influenced by Europe.